Transparent dark purple Travel Guide by Insurte logo

 Croatia is part of the Schengen area, meaning its visa rules align with Schengen visa requirements.

-If you’re from countries with visa waiver agreements (for example, the US, Australia, the UK, and others), you do not need a visa for stays under 90 days in length.
-If you want to stay longer than 90 days, however, you will need to apply for the appropriate visa.
+If you’re from a country with a visa waiver agreement (for example, the US, Australia, the UK, etc.), you do not need a visa for stays under 90 days in length.

 Lastly, if you're a citizen of an EU/EEA/Schengen country, you do not need a visa to visit Croatia.